-Ok, I didn’t think much about preparing my home when I got my first puppy, but I learned a lesson.
-I knew that next time I was bringing a puppy home, it wasn’t going to happen again.
+Ok, I didn’t think much about preparing my home when I got my first puppy, but I learned a lesson that puppy preparation is important… I know that next time I was bringing a puppy home, it wasn’t going to happen again.

 - Remove all wires ( you don’t want to deal with getting a new wire like I had to)

 - Use cleaners in the house that are pet safe ( puppies love licking things)

 - Remove all plants out of their reach ( certain plants are poisonous to our pups)

 - If you have children put away any small toys that a puppy could choke on.